Adam K. Mortara

 Bartlit Beck Herman Palenchar & Scott LLP, 2003-Present, Partner (since 2007)

 In December 2011, Crain's Chicago Business named Adam to its 40 Under 40 List.
 Adam was the only lawyer selected from a group of over 700 nominees.
 Read more here.
-And in May 2012, Legal Media Group's Life Sciences recognized Adam as a "Life Sciences Star."
+First in 2012 and again in 2013, Legal Media Group's Life Sciences recognized Adam as a "Life Sciences Star."

 Lecturer in Law, University of Chicago Law School, 2007-Present